 More information in the Adobe forums and in the release notes here.
 AppDetails visitors are entitled to download these Adobe Flash Player MSI’s free of charge in the Setup Commander Webshop Edition: (business users only, one product per customer):

 As of version 11.3 Adobe has two different MSI packages available for download.
 One MSI (full_flashplayer_win_msi) is targeted for Internet Explorer users.
 The another (full_flashplayer_win_pl_msi) is targeted for Pluged-in based browsers like Firefox.
-These can be downloaded from the Adobe Flash Player download page here or by using these links:
+These can be downloaded from the Adobe Flash Player download page here.

 The ‘Adobe Flash Player Administration Guide for Flash Player 26‘ describes the administration of Flash Player 26.
 How it’s installed, how it works, and how you can control it to suit the needs of a specific network environment.
 This document is intended for IT or administrative professionals who manage the installation or use of Flash Player for multiple users in a controlled environment.
 The Adobe Flash Player Administration Guide contains chapters which cover the Flash Player environment, installation of the Player, Administrator settings, User-configured settings and Security considerations.
 You can download it here.